Pueblos Galicia What to visit

 Table of contents

-When I decided to head to the Spanish region of Galicia, I wasn’t sure what to expect.
-But the truth is that Galicia was a real surprise 😯.
-And clearly one of my favourite parts of this Galicia road trip was the visit to its pueblos.
+When I decided to visit this region in northern Spain, I wasn’t quite sure what to expect.
+But the truth is that Galicia completely surprised me, and one of the highlights of my Galicia road trip was exploring its charming towns and villages.

 Pueblos Galicia What to visit Combarro